-Detached garage / sheds within this R1 General Residential area are generally of small size and scale suitable residential vehicles and storage.
-The proposed garage / shed is not consistent with the height, size and setback from the side boundary of the DCP.
-Given the existing character of the residential area, the excessive height of the garage / shed with a 120m2 floor area exceeding the required 100m maximum size under the DCP and reduced side setback, will impact the amenity of neighbourhood.
-The use of the garage / shed for the storage of a commercial vehicle is also not in keeping with the R1 General Residential zone.
+Detached garage / sheds within this R1 General Residential area are generally of small size and scale suitable for residential vehicles and storage needs.
+The proposed garage is not consistent with the height, size and side boundary setback requirements of the DCP.
+Given the existing character of the residential area, the excessive height of the proposed garage with a 128m2 floor area exceeding the maximum permissible 100m2 size under the DCP and reduced side setback, will unduly impact the amenity of the neighbourhood.
+The use of the prposed garage for the storage of the motor home vehicle is also not in keeping with the R1 General Residential zone.
 There are no other garages / sheds in the vicinity that are of this height and size located in the front portion of the property and visible from the street.